-Science is taught from the new National Curriculum in the context of understanding the creation of Allah.
+Science is a core subject, taught from the National Curriculum in the context of understanding the creation of Allah.
 The children are taught to work scientifically through being encouraged to ask curiosity questions, make observations, perform simple experiments using equipment, identify and classify materials, suggest answers to questions, gather and record data.
 Science is fully covered through the ILPs.
 Some projects have a science focus, and others will have less of a scientific emphasis.
+Some topics are enriched with a science companion project.